-Royal Huisman is at home with any style and any design: classic, contemporary, timeless schemes, combined with dyna-rigs, single mast, wing sails, a three-masted arrangement - created by your designer of preference: start dreaming, because we love to build it...
+Royal Huisman is at home with any style and any design: classic, contemporary, timeless schemes, combined with dynarigs, single mast, wing sails, a three-masted arrangement - created by your designer of preference: start dreaming, because we love to build it...

 The next Royal Huisman supersized sailingyacht will be a fitting match in the world's top 10; possibly even becoming the largest in this elite circle.
 She will join the existing Royal Huisman-built, thoroughbred "supersized sailboats", and, as every Royal Huisman yacht benefits from knowledge gained during previous builds, she would be the finest yet.

-Learn more at: royalhuisman.com/inhuis
+Learn more? royalhuisman.com/inhuis

-A PREVIEW OF THE HUNDREDS OF PHOTOS BY TIM MCKENNA TAKEN IN FRENCH POLYNESIA

-Illustrations for media and press publications

-As you might know Royal Huisman works closely with our clients and members of the yachting press.
+A PREVIEW OF THE HUNDREDS OF PHOTOS BY TIM MCKENNA TAKEN IN FRENCH POLYNESIA LAST, BUT NOT LEAST As you might know Royal Huisman works closely with our clients and members of the yachting press.
 We do this in order to give all our media friends equal support and opportunity.
-This press release with editor's notes has been produced primarily to provide our media friends with hundreds of fresh images and detailed background information, so each publication can become unique.

-The images from this press release can be available on request via: Jurjen van 't Verlaat: jurjen@royalhuisman.com or +31 527 243131.

-"Let the yacht be the hero": the owners of the Royal Huisman yachts respectfully ask that their names, nationality, occupation and all additional references to their personal lives should be excluded from all articles printed, online or otherwise.
-Feel free to also send your draft text for review or fact checking before publication.
+Please introduce us to new press colleagues: we will be pleased to assist them and add their contact details to future press releases.
+The images from this press release and press notification can be available on request.
+Please respect the following: - "Let the yacht be the hero": the owners of the Royal Huisman yachts respectfully ask that their names, nationality, occupation and all additional references to their personal lives should be excluded from all articles printed, online or otherwise. - The information and illustrations are for media or press publications only. - Royal Huisman requests that the use of images should also acknowledge the photographer / creator where applicable.
+The file name of each image contains the creator's name. - Feel free to also send your draft text for review or fact checking before publication.

+For any questions, please contact Jurjen van 't Verlaat (jurjen@royalhuisman.com or +31 527 243131).
 Can you please send us a high-res pdf of the final article or link to the website page after publication?